 This article looks at the state of ransomware in higher education.
 You’ll get the lowdown on relevant statistics, notable recent ransomware attacks, and some guidance for managing this threat.

-Ransomware in Higher Education: The Statistics
+Ransomware in Higher Education: Overview

 The tenets of higher education, encompassing openness, trust, and information exchange, add to the ransomware risks in this sector.
 These tenets contrast with the necessary rules, controls, and best practices for securing networks and data.